leonjza/frida-boot/course/2-chapter-2/repurposing.md

 Pin:
 ```

-Playing with the program you will see that it continiously asks for a pin.
-We need t guess the right pin!
+Playing with the program you will see that it continuously asks for a pin.
+We need to guess the right pin!

 ## understanding crypt